getnelson/nelson/docs/src/hugo/content/getting-started/first-use.md

 ## Assumptions

-Whilst Nelson is typically non-perscriptive, for the unfamiliar user and for the remainder of this article, the following assumptions will be made to avoid confussion:
+Whilst Nelson is typically non-prescriptive, for the unfamiliar user and for the remainder of this article, the following assumptions will be made to avoid confusion:

+* If some of the terminology in this guide is unfamiliar, please be sure [to read the glossary](https://getnelson.io/getting-started/) before continuing.

-* You can launch any container you like using Nelson; there is no requirement from the system perspective that the container behaves in a particular way other than having a [typical Nelson entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint).
+* You can launch any container you like using Nelson; there is no requirement from the system perspective that the container behaves in a particular way other than having a [typical Docker entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint).

-* Nelson is setup and running in your environment, and configured to talk to a scheudler of your choosing.
+* Nelson is setup and running in your environment, and configured to talk to a scheduler of your choosing.

 ## Manifest

-One of the core tenets of the Nelson philosophy is that all changes are checked into source code - nothing should be actioned out of band, resutling in an untrackable system state.
-Nelson requires users define a manifest file and check it into the root of the source repository.
+One of the core tenets of the Nelson philosophy is that all changes are checked into source code - nothing should be actioned out of band, resulting in an untrackable system state.
+Nelson requires users to define a manifest file and check it into the root of the source repository.
 This file is called `.nelson.yml` (note the preceding `.` since it is a UNIX dotfile).

 This file contains the application `unit` definitions, along with any additional configuration for monitoring, alerting and scaling those units as needed.
 Consider this example that launches a Hello World service: